Generally speaking, a designer leads with how beautiful a brand looks.

 - Brand Promise

 This is the science behind a brand.
 Then this data is transformed into art.

-Peek inside of the mind of a brand strategist in the soon-to-launch book: Your Brand Should Be Gay (Even If You’re Not): The Art and Science of Creating an Authentic Brand.
+Peek inside of the mind of a brand strategist in the newly launched book: Your Brand Should Be Gay (Even If You’re Not): The Art and Science of Creating an Authentic Brand.